Tadasu85/steemstarssails/README.md

 If you dont know what the steem network is check it out at https://steemit.com/

+The Token that SteemStars! depends on for a funding model can be found here: https://blockscan.com/assetInfo/STEEMSTARS

+This is the only funding model that this software/game uses as such if you would like to see further growth of this software you can help by buying this token and using it.

 All work herein is free open source I operate under the Collaborative Commons License.